Program Description and Guidelines

 The Foundation may pay the Investment Advisor a mutually agreed upon and reasonable investment advisory fee specific to the Individually Managed Funds Program assets which will be charged to the Fund in addition to the Foundation’s administrative fee.
 An investment advisory fee will not be paid on Fund balances managed in the Foundation’s other investment portfolios.

-The Foundation requires the total of all fees for advisement, custody, fees at the investment management level (including embedded management fees with mutual fund, ETFs, commingled funds, etc.) to be reasonable, considering the amount managed, the investment strategy, the type of investments employed, and fees charged by other advisors for comparable services.
+The Foundation requires the total of all fees for advisement, custody, fees at the investment management level, including embedded management fees with mutual fund, ETFs, commingled funds, etc., to be reasonable, considering the amount managed, the investment strategy, the type of investments employed, and fees charged by other advisors for comparable services.

 Changing or Terminating an Investment Advisor

 A donor may recommend new Investment Advisors provided they meet the eligibility requirements and are approved by the Foundation.
-If needed, a list of Investment Advisors is available from the Amarillo Area Foundation’s Panhandle Philanthropy Inc.

 In the event an Investment Advisor is not available to manage the assets for any reason, the assets will be invested in the Foundation’s other investment portfolios.